vgacentrifuge/pcb/README.md

 Note that [this SO-post](https://electronics.stackexchange.com/questions/496357/sd-card-via-spi-pull-up-resistors-or-dedicated-ic) talks about pull-up resistors on all the data pins, we can do that too.

+People seem to disagree, but hooking up a 10k Ohm resistor to each of DAT0-DAT3 and CMD seems good.
+Also a 0.1 uF decoupling capacitor between Vcc and GND.

 To easily solder, we can buy the [10067847-001RLF](https://www.digikey.no/no/products/detail/amphenol-cs-fci/10067847-001RLF/2283478).
 It is full size SD, with solder pins visible